USEPA/e-manifest/README.md

 ## What is going on

+The next Preproduction is November 13, 2019.

+The November 1, 2019 Production release, contained:
+- Updated validation for BR Information fields to make all fields optional
+- Increased e-Manifest search maximum date range from 180 to 185 days
+- Fixed e-Manifest search issue where data was persisting from previous searches
+- Updated system to save EPA IDs in uppercase and cleaned up existing data containing lowercase EPA IDs

 EPA strongly encourages testing of the services and has provided [sample JSON](https://github.com/USEPA/e-manifest/tree/master/Services-Information/Schema/manifest-save-return-examples) to get testers started:

 Services Available